 Depending on the outcome of the parent, pupil and staff discussion, and behaviour persists to be unacceptable, it may be that your child will be secluded in school for a full day.
-There will only be a maximum of two seclusions, before a final suspension occurs.

 A suspension is usually 1 day, but can be longer depending on the severity or frequency of the behaviours displayed.